Code-Institute-Submissions/milestone-2-TILE-QUAKE/README.md

 For me probably the biggest challenge before writing a single line of code was to figure out whether or not a puzzle tile was allowed to move, basically is a puzzle tile next to the blank tile?
-Using traditional pen and paper I set about trying to solve the problem and after going down a few blind-alleys I came up with this [solution](https://devtoguk.github.io/milestone-2-TILE-QUAKE/docs/core-game-logic.pdf).
+Using traditional pen and paper I set about trying to solve the problem and after going down a few blind-alleys I came up with this solution [[PDF scan of workings]](https://devtoguk.github.io/milestone-2-TILE-QUAKE/docs/core-game-logic.pdf).
 The PDF shows a 3x3 grid where I have manually filled in the grid side-codes for top, bottom, left & right for each grid position, starting with the code 101 and giving sides that touch the same code.
 I then wrote out all the side-codes for each grid position(x,y) to help me find a pattern so I could automatically generate the codes for each grid position.
 I could have just hard-coded the